jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-11-08-iot-bigdata-mongodb-deployment-kubernetes-part2.markdown

  kubectl run tm-mongo-pod --namespace=sec-datastores -it --image=mongo:4.2.6 --restart=Never --rm=true -- mongo --verbose --tls --tlsCAFile /var/run/secrets/kubernetes.io/serviceaccount/ca.crt  -u jmcf -p Lqyr8CvuWsuoSFCN mongo-db-statefulset-0.mongo-db-replica.sec-datastores.svc.cluster.local/admin
 {% endhighlight %}

+{% include remember.markdown content="We are using the FQDN of the mongoDB Pod so that there is a host match at the TLS layer." %}

 ## 🖊️ Conclusions

-Kubernetes provides powerful primitives to deploy a clustered mongoDB datastore service.
-Furthermore, we can deploy a secured and sharded mongoDB so that we can give production-grade support to IoT and Big Data Applications which demand higher scalability.
+Kubernetes provides powerful primitives to deploy a secured, clustered mongoDB datastore service, so that we can give production-grade support to IoT and Big Data Applications which demand higher scalability.

 {% include feedback.markdown %}